Oduig/how-to-choose-a-web-framework/analysis.md

 You probably want to choose some sort of [Agile](https://en.wikipedia.org/wiki/Agile_software_development) framework like [Scrum](https://en.wikipedia.org/wiki/Scrum_(software_development)) or [Kanban](https://en.wikipedia.org/wiki/Kanban_(development)).
 Decide which one is best for you.
 Although [Waterfall](https://en.wikipedia.org/wiki/Waterfall_model) is often frowned upon, it *can* be the best approach if applied correctly.
-More important that the framework is a correct **approach**.
+More important than the framework is a correct **approach**.
 You might be agile and coding faster than anyone else, but if you're going in a random direction you won't get anywhere.

 Many greenfield projects have a limited budget to prove their value.
 If they can't, the project gets cancelled.
 Each project functions like a start-up, and the unfortunate truth is that [90% of new products fail](http://fortune.com/2014/09/25/why-startups-fail-according-to-their-founders/).